Regatta Information

 The Reading Amateur Regatta is held on the river Thames, along the Thames promenade, next to Caversham Bridge in Reading.

 Trailers may be left overnight; however, this will be at the owner's risk.
-Trailers may be left on site until Monday morning; this must be arranged via the Site Manager in advance.
+Trailers may be left on site until Monday morning, this must be arranged through the Regatta Site Manager via Email in advance.

-Any site access issues should be reported to the Site Manager immediately.
+Any Regatta Site access issues should be reported to the Site Manager.

 Reading Amateur Regatta Site Map

-The Reading Amateur Regatta dates for 2024 are still to be confirmed.
+The Reading Amateur Regatta dates for 2025 are to be confirmed.